lynnfaraday/aresmush.com/_root/mush-101/game-of-words.md

 The catch is – this all happens "live" in real-time, and the story isn't decided in advance.
 You start with a rough idea for a scene, based on whoever happens to be online at that moment, and just run with it.
 Being forced to come up with plot and dialogue on the spot is a great way to hone your writing skills, and it can be fun to write a story collaboratively.

 Some MUSHes, like *Sweetwater*, run for years.
 Players come and go.
 Characters develop their own personal story arcs, growing and changing.
-It's a very dynamic environment.
-Here's a summary of my character Emma's storyline from *Sweetwater*.
-Yes, MUSH can be a bit like soap operas at times.
-It is fantasy, after all.

-{{#pretty-image}}/assets/media/postpics/character-page.png{{/pretty-image}}

-## Next Steps

 With MUSHes in every genre, there's something out there for everyone.
 All it takes to play is an Internet connection and some imagination.
-To get started, check out the next part of this tutorial: [Connecting and Communicating](/mush-101/connecting-and-commo).